Natural History Museum

-Recreated in the style of a 1930s natural history museum display, this gallery contains taxidermied Victorian birds and game heads, alongside more contemporary specimens.
-Many of the birds were collected in Ethiopia and Sudan by the 19th century Nottinghamshire explorer Mansfield Parkyns.
-These include one of the first two specimens of the shoebill, or whale-billed stork, brought back to Europe in 1850.
-Other exhibits include a pelican, a bird-of-paradise, and a red kite.
+Recreated in the style of a 1930s museum, the gallery contains birds and game heads, alongside contemporary specimens.
+Many collected in Ethiopia and Sudan by nineteenth century explorer Mansfield Parkyns with two specimens of the Shoebill brought to Europe in 1850.

-Spectacular butterflies, moths, beetles and bugs from around the world are on display here.
-Focusing on the biology and life-cycle of insects, this gallery also includes a section on social insects including a Caribbean cloud forest diorama showing some of the birds and mammals that depend upon termite colonies for food and nest sites.
-Live insects are also featured – these include stick insects from Borneo and Papua New Guinea, and a colony of Madagascan hissing cockroaches.
+Butterflies, moths, beetles and bugs from around the world.
+Focusing on the biology and lifecycle of insects, see a Caribbean ‘Cloud Forest’ diorama with the birds and mammals dependant on termite colonies for food and nest sites.
+Live insects - including stick insects from Borneo and a colony of Madagascan hissing cockroaches – available to pet.

-This gallery showcases some of the 5,000 specimens that make up the rock and mineral collection.
-It includes some the original Nottingham Naturalists’ Society collection and fine displays of classic minerals from the North of England (early 20th century) and Cornwall and Devon (19th century).
-You can also get up close to some giant ammonites – fossilised coiled shells of ancient squid-like sea creatures.
+With over 5,000 specimens - including those from the Nottingham Naturalists’ Society collection and classic minerals from the North of England plus Cornwall and Devon - get close to giant ammonites and fossilised shells of ancient squid-like creatures.

 See George – the Wollaton Hall Gorilla – plus giraffe and cheetah at the 'walk-through' waterhole complete with zebra, leopard, hyena, antelope, warthog and ostrich.
 Interactive panels allows visitors to hear sounds made by the animals.